org-nb/wordpress-social-login/readme.txt

 * Made database access aware of multisite network activation
 * Added "icon + name" option to widget format options
 * Removed Instagram as a provider (now disallowed for authentication by Facebook)
+* Adjusted Yahoo! scope so email and verified email is returned
+* Moved provider custom scope settings to providers array
+* Updated instructions on widget configuration page

 = 3.1.0 =